 The answer to this is fairly simple.
-Any doctor that is treating your disability, that is legally licensed, can write you a doctor’s note for a service dog.
+Any doctor that is treating your disability, who is legally licensed, can write you a doctor’s note for a service dog.
 Let’s go over what that means for different types of disabilities:

 Anxiety, Depression, PTSD, OCD and other mental illnesses: This might be a family doctor, psychiatrist, psychologist, therapist, licensed clinical social worker (LCSW), licensed professional counselor (LPC), mental health counselor, certified alcohol and drug abuse counselor, nurse psychotherapist, vocational case manager or a marital and family therapist.